Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 - `Connection: Upgrade`
 - `Upgrade: websocket`

-More information on this topic in covered in the [Proxy WebSocket traffic][proxy-websocket] section.
+More information on this topic is covered in the [Proxy WebSocket traffic][proxy-websocket] section.

 [Back to TOC](#table-of-contents)